edyatl/PDFSort/README.md

 ### Contributing

 If you're interested in contributing to this project, there are many ways to get involved.
 You can fix bugs, add new features, and improve the overall performance of the application.
 Your ideas, patches, bug reports, and suggestions are always welcome.

+### License
+This project is licensed under the Apache 2 License - see the [LICENSE](./LICENSE) file for details.

+This project uses the [**pypdf**](https://github.com/py-pdf/pypdf) library, which is licensed under its own custom license.
+See the pypdf library [license](https://github.com/py-pdf/pypdf/blob/main/LICENSE) file for details.